PROGRAM DESCRIPTION AND IMPLEMENTATION

 The EUTOPIA Research Mobility Program is open to all academic disciplines and topics, while the EUTOPIA overarching theme “Planetary well-being” shall be promoted within the program and projects related to this theme are encouraged.

 Visits are funded for a duration of 2 to 3 weeks and be compensated as outgoing research mobility by the researcher’s home institution, in the limit of 3 000€ per visit.

 The program implementation is guided by two principles:

-- Open and easily accessible program: lightweight application procedure, possibility to apply on-the-fly, quick answers;
+- Open and easily accessible program: lightweight application procedure, the possibility to apply on-the-fly, quick answers;

-- Decentralized implementation: local program referents in each partner institution offer a direct contact for researchers.
+- Decentralized implementation: local program referents in each partner institution offer direct contact for researchers.

 3. Application and selection process

 The application and selection of projects to the EUTOPIA Research Mobility Program are jointly managed by the local program referents of the applicant’s home and host institutions (part 4 and 6).